 This Blessing also lasts for one Turning Point, and it lets your operatives retain a failed hit as a succesful normal hit in combat if the total sum of their discarded failed hits in that combat is 3 or more.

 Drawn to the Hum

 This is a great one: It allows you to pick an objective marker and let every friendly operative close to it perform a free Dash action toward it.
 You can use it multiple times, but the Command Point cost increases by 1 each time.

-This makes all enemy operatives act as if Injured when within Engagement Range of friendly operatives for 1 Turning Point (Mutoid Vermin don’t count).
+This makes all enemy operatives act as if Injured when within Engagement Range of a friendly Nightmare Hulk operative (changed from “all friendly operatives” to the Nightmare Hulk in the Q3 2023 Balance Dataslate) for 1 Turning Point (Mutoid Vermin don’t count).
 The movement penalty from being Injured only counts if an enemy operative begins it activation engaged to a friendly operative.

 This Ploy makes one item on the opponent’s equipment list cost an extra equipment point and be limited to one per battle for one battle.